SuperJohan64/simplarr-stack/README.md

   - Check **Keep incomplete torrents in**: `/data/Downloads/Downloading`

 ### 7. Reverse Proxy (Option)
-*Note if don't have a reverse proxy (not included in this guide) then you don't need to configure this setting.*
+*Note if don't have a reverse proxy (not included in this guide) then you don't need these setting.*
  - `Tools > Options > Web UI > Authentication`
   - Check `Enable reverse proxy support`
   - **Trusted proxies list:** <reverse-proxy-ip>